Liberty Seated Quarters

 84309063

-Choice $600 Choice Original, Saw Mill Run Collection..
+Choice $600 New September 30!
+Choice Original.
 The second to last year of Liberty Seated quarter production at the San Francisco Mint brought only 80,000 strikes.
 The 1890 date is constantly in demand and never lasts long on the GFRC price list.
-This wonderfully choice example previously sold prior to reaching the price list and his returned to GFRC inventory.
+This wonderfully choice example previously sold prior to reaching the price list and is returning to the GFRC inventory courtesy of a substantial Seated quarter collection.
 Surfaces are toned an even gray-gold which does not impede the underlying steely luster.
 Bright light viewing exposes lovely rose shades.
 Fairly graded and housed in PCGS Gen 6.0 holder with CAC approval.

 Seated 25C 1890 1890